joist-orm/joist-orm/docs/docs/features/entity-manager.md

 const a = await em.load(Author, "a:1");
 ```

+- Returns
+    - Entity if found
+    - throws `Error` if not

 ### `#loadAll`

 Load multiple instances of a given entity and ids, and fails if any id does not exist.